 What does this mean for us?
 When a crisis comes, we are allowed to talk to God about our questions and hurts.
-We can trust him and his character, and if the crisis is there, He is using it not to change our calling but to change our direction and the application of our calling.
+However, we can trust him and his character, and if the crisis is there, He is using it not to change our calling but to change our direction/application of how we pursue it.